Dental Resources for Veterans - Navigating the Options

 Choose from two plan types.
 One doesn't cover orthodontia at all, and the other pays 50 percent of the cost.
 Preventive care is fully covered in both plans.
 Again, confirm that the plan works to offset most of your dental costs before signing up.

-If you're ineligible for health care benefits through the VA, you can't participate in these dental insurance options.
+If you're ineligible for health care benefits through the VA, you can't participate in the dental insurance options above.
 But plenty of other companies want to help you.

 USAA works with Cigna Dental on a plan made just for veterans.
 You won't wait to use your benefits, and you can see any provider within the Cigna network.
 Rates are pre-negotiated, so Cigna saves money.
 Visit a provider outside of the network, and you're likely to pay more.
 You must be a USAA member to enroll in this program.
 Do that online.